tavareshugo/slcu_r_course/module01_data_and_files/data_organisation.md

 >- Open the file "reading_data.Rmd" in the "module01_data_and_files" course folder
 >- Try and complete the code following the instructions in that document

+During this exercise, we use `read_csv()` in order to read in R data thate are in a `.csv` format.
+You can find more information about other functions that can be used to read other file formats in R [here] (https://github.com/tidyverse/readr).

 ## Homework